 What's this thing running?

-The site is built using a custom content management system which is written in Perl and filters its input through HTML Tidy.
-The pages are generated using the GNOME libxslt library.
+The site is built using a custom content management system which is written in Modern Perl and filters its input through HTML Tidy.
+Some pages are generated using the GNOME libxslt library.
 We make substantial use of the excellent DBIx-Class ORM.

-The webservers are running Apache, with MySQL for the back-end database and the search engine.
-Our web applications (search, forums, Reg Whitepapers, Reg Events, etc) are all built on mod_perl.
+The webservers are running nginx and Apache, with MySQL or PostgreSQL for the back-end database and the search engine.
+Our web applications (search, forums, Reg Whitepapers, etc) are all built on mod_perl.
 All the software runs on Debian GNU/Linux, chosen for its stability, reliability, flexibility, and especially for its superlative support of remote package management and upgrades.